bsarikaya/sensing/sensps.md

 --- abstract

-The document attempts to establish hardware based Internet of Things authentication as a future networking area beyond
+The document attempts to establish the need for new authentication methods in the Internet of Things (IoT) as a future networking area beyond
 5G going into 6G for standardization.
-The problem of hardware authentication is discussed and its relationship with Wireless Local Area network collaborative and/or multi-band sensing is established and then recent research efforts in the area are indicated.
+Several scenarios are described where the current authentication protocols do not work or are insufficient.
+Next we discuss a few new approaches such as Wireless LAN/6G sensing and LED light based which can be further explored.

 --- middle